 Conclusion: Give your seed potatoes more space to get larger potatoes from your bag.

 Now this bag was a surprise.
 Call me a sceptic but I really didn’t hold out great hopes as it only contained one seed potato (2 halves) in total.
 Whilst the potatoes harvested were not the biggest, the yield was still comparable to that harvested from the other bags.

 Conclusion: Larger seed potatoes can be cut in half to maximise yields, so long as both halves have eyes.

-Control/Earthed up vs. ‘Lasagne’ method: The big success story of my trials.
-I wasn’t expecting this, but the lasagne method was the only bag that outperformed the control bag quite significantly!
+I wasn’t expecting this, but the lasagne method was the only bag that outperformed the earthed up control bag quite significantly!

-Conclusion: In future I will be using this method.
+Conclusion: In future I will be using the lasagna method.
 It’s much quicker and easier to plant the bags up, and the yields speak for themselves.
-Check out our potato hub page for more quality articles and guides for growing this delicious tuber.

 Plants and gardens have always been a big part of my life.
 I can remember helping my Dad to prick out seedlings, even before I could see over the top of the potting bench.
 As an adult, I trained at Writtle College where I received my degree, BSc.
 (Hons) Horticulture.
 After working in a specialist plantsman’s nursery, and later, as a consulting arboriculturalist, I joined Thompson & Morgan in 2008.
 Initially looking after the grounds and coordinating the plant trials, I now support the web team offering horticultural advice online.
 I have a keen interest in drought resistant plants and a passion for perennials, particularly hardy Geraniums.
 I previously stood as regional secretary for the International Plant Propagation Society which gave me lots of opportunities to see what other horticulturalists were up to in their nurseries and gardens.